 I am not pregnant.
 I don’t have a newborn.
 No plans for another one anytime soon.
 I may be done having children, I may not be.
 I’m not totally sure to be honest.

 It’s strange to be here.
 In part of my cycle where I “should” be pregnant.
-Lucy’s 3rd birthday is Monday, Maggie’s 5th birthday is February 1.
+My middle kiddo’s birthday is this week, my oldest kiddo’s birthday is next month.
 This is birth day time—reminding me of labor and meeting my child for the first time and that special, intense, love-filled little hospital bubble.

 It’s tempting, I’ll tell you.
 But then I remind myself: THIS is exactly where I’m supposed to be right now.
 I feel the deep desire to reconnect with who the heck I am underneath all my motherhood skin.
 What do I even like to do aside from spend time with my children?
 What do I enjoy writing about aside from my parenting journey?
 How can I take better care of myself—mind, body, and soul?
 How can I get myself to the top of my priority list?